PajoHack/battleship/README.md

 This project was deployed using Code Institute's mock terminal for Heroku.

-- Deploymetn steps:
+- Deployment steps:
    - Fork or clone this repository.
-   - Create a new Heroku app.
+   - Create a new Heroku app, the app must have an unique name.
    - Set the buildpacks to Python & NodeJS in that order.
-   - Link the Heroku app to the repository.
+   - Link the Heroku app to the GitHub repository.
    - Click on Deploy.
+   - You have the option in Heroku to enable automatic deployment, changes made locally that are pushed to GitHub are then re-deployed in Heroku.

 ## Credits